nburwick/project-1/README.md

 In order to determine the viability and competitiveness of opening up a new brewery, we gathered the following data from a sample of cities in the United States:

--Number of people over the age of 19 in a city
+ - Number of people over the age of 19 in a city
--Number of breweries in a city
+ - Number of breweries in a city

 The U.S. Census does not provide data for the age range of 21 and above, but only 20 and above.
 Even though 20 is not of legal drinking age in the U.S., we believe the percentage of age 20 in the dataset is not statistically significant enough to skew results due to the sheer volume of the dataset.
 Based on the data points above, the number of potential customers per brewery is calculated.